Lightning-AI/pytorch-lightning/docs/source/starter/lightning_lite.rst

 Lightning Lite Flags
 ********************

-Lite is a specialist for accelerated distributed training and inference.
-It offers you convenient ways to configure your device and communication strategy and to seamlessly switch from one to the other.
+Lite is specialized in accelerated distributed training and inference.
+It offers you convenient ways to configure your device and communication strategy, and to seamlessly switch from one to the other.
 The terminology and usage is identical to Lightning, which means minimum effort for you to convert when you decide to do so.